idpay/idpay-contact-form7-plugin/readme.txt

 Thank you so much for using IDPay Payment Gateway.

 == Changelog ==

+= 2.1.2, August 5, 2020 =
+* change the callback url for permissions problems.

 = 2.1.1, July 14, 2020 =
 * Change database update function